 Is CBD Addictive?

 CBD is an increasingly popular supplement that people add to their daily routines for a variety of reasons.
-One of the key factors when using CBD is consistency, as this helps users reach their desired results.
+One of the key factors when using CBD (such as CBD Patches) is consistency, as this helps users reach their desired results.
 This can lead some people to believe that CBD is addictive, especially due to its relationship with the cannabis plant.
 In this article, we look at whether CBD is addictive, the difference between the plants in the cannabis family, and the reasons why people use CBD based on our customer survey.

 Can people become addicted to CBD?

 The short answer to the common question ‘is CBD addictive’ is a resounding ‘no’.
 While many people enjoy the effects of CBD products, CBD is not an addictive substance.
 CBD has no psychoactive or intoxicating effects.
 This means it cannot cause the ‘high’ feeling that THC creates, which is what some marijuana users find addictive.

 THC is a well-known cannabinoid that causes mind-altering, euphoric effects.
 It binds to endocannabinoid receptors in the brain in areas that are related to pleasure.
 This is completely different from CBD’s interactions with the endocannabinoid system, but people often merge the two concepts because of their shared relationship with the cannabis plant.

 The way that CBD interacts with the endocannabinoid system in the body does not lead to addiction.
 The endocannabinoid system has receptors all over the body, including within the central nervous system.
 While CBD does interact with these receptors in some capacity, it doesn’t directly bind to them.
 In fact, CBD is thought to reduce the breakdown of the endocannabinoids that the body naturally produces.